-6 Ibid., Recommendation 5.
+&lt;sup>6 Ibid., Recommendation 5.

-7 Ibid., Recommendation 5.
+&lt;sup>7 Ibid., Recommendation 4.

-8 Ibid., Recommendation 5.
+&lt;sup>8 Ibid., Recommendation 5.

-9 For the full list see ibid, para.
+&lt;sup>9 For the full list see ibid, para.
 41.

 Following discussions of drafts, changes and amendments, the plenary of the Crime Commission adopted the Resolution "Standard Minimum Rules for the Treatment of Prisoners" on 27 April.
-10 The resolution was sponsored by Argentina, Brazil, Italy and Thailand and co-sponsored by Albania, Chile, Croatia, Dominican Republic, Ecuador, El Salvador, Germany, Lebanon, Norway, the Philippines, South Africa and Uruguay.
+The resolution was sponsored by Argentina, Brazil, Italy and Thailand and co-sponsored by Albania, Chile, Croatia, Dominican Republic, Ecuador, El Salvador, Germany, Lebanon, Norway, the Philippines, South Africa and Uruguay.